zhangyi-he/GSD_OptimInterim/README.md

 # OptimInterim
-The source code is implemented for determining the optimal timing for interim analyses in the group sequential design, and the article has been published in , available at .
+The source code is implemented for determining the optimal timing for interim analyses in group sequential trials, and the article has been published in , available at .

 ## Get Optimal Information Rates
 ### Description